aya49/202105_sfu_setup_pythoncpp/writeup.md

 }
 ```

-The following are logical operators you can use in conditional statements `(...)` to help you with your decision making:
+The following are infix operators you can use in conditional statements `(...)` to help you with your decision making:

 | name                     | syntax       |
 | ------------------------ | ------------ |